timescale/docs/self-hosted/configuration/timescaledb-config.md

 ### `timescaledb.max_background_workers (int)`

-Max background worker processes allocated to TimescaleDB.
-Set to at least 1 + the number of databases loaded with a TimescaleDB extension in a PostgreSQL instance.
+Max background worker processes allocated to Timescale.
+Set to at least 1 + the number of databases loaded with a Timescale extension in a PostgreSQL instance.
 Default value is 16.

 ## Distributed hypertables